Last updated on March 21, 2023.

 Lex Mundi reserves the right to disclose and/or transfer personal data to a third party in the event of a proposed or actual purchase, sale (including a liquidation, realization, foreclosure or repossession), lease, merger, amalgamation or any other type of acquisition, disposal, transfer, conveyance or financing of all or any portion of Lex Mundi, or of any of the business of Lex Mundi or a chapter/division thereof, in order for you to continue to receive the same products and services from the third party.

-In order to provide you with the information or services you have requested, we may share your personal data with or transfer it to Lex Mundi member firms.
-Where you have registered for access to the Member Portal on the Website, registered to participate in a Lex Mundi event or joined a Lex Mundi member group, we may share your personal information/data with Lex Mundi member firms.
-When designated by your firm as a practice or industry expert or a contact person for your firm, we will include your contact information in Lex Search, our online lawyer search that enables users to easily identify firm contacts.
+In order to provide you with the information or Services you have requested, we may share your personal data with or transfer it to Lex Mundi member firms.
+Where you have registered for access to the Member Portal on the Website, the mobile application or any of our Communities, or where you have registered to participate in a Lex Mundi event or joined a Lex Mundi member group, we may share your personal information/data with Lex Mundi member firms.
+When designated by your firm as a practice or industry expert or a contact person for your firm, we will include your contact information in Lex Directory, our online lawyer search that enables users to easily identify firm contacts.

 We share your personal data with our event sponsors so they may contact you with information about the sponsor’s activities, services and products.
 You will have the option to opt out of sharing this information by contacting firstname.lastname@example.org at any time.
 In some instances, if you opt out of allowing us to share your personal data, you will be unable to participate in a program or event.
 The information provided will contain your name, title, company and mailing address.

 The information you or your organization gives us is electronically stored in our database.
 The security of your data is important to us.
 We strive to maintain the reliability, accuracy, completeness and currency of all personal data in our databases and to protect the privacy and security of our databases.
 The security measures in place on the Website and computer systems aim to protect the loss, misuse or alteration of the information you provide to us.